Here's a fun fact: You can view your Trello board as a calendar.

-Fun fact: Every Trello board comes with a calendar.
-That’s right, whether you have a free Trello account or a Business Class account, there is a calendar option that is just waiting to be enabled.
-With the Calendar Power-Up you can visualize all of the cards with due dates on your board in a whole new way.
-(If you are not currently adding due dates to cards, but are curious about them as well, check out this article.)
+That’s right, whether you have a free or paid Trello account, there is a calendar option just waiting to be enabled.
+By adding the Calendar Power-Up to your boards, you can visualize all of the cards with due dates in a whole new way.

 Here are just a few use cases: